designer-edu/designer/src/lab_3/function-calls-project.md

 - Stop the circle from moving

-- Add your own function calls to make the circle into a smiley face
+- Add your own function calls to make the circle into an emoji

-- Extra credit: check out the other Designer functions and make the entire smiley face move!
+- Extra credit: check out the other Designer functions and make the entire emoji move!